 - Ezer Mizion registry is committed to continue and provide stem cells to patients all over the world; however our operations are impacted by the COVID-19 situation.
 The following updates are provided:

 GENERAL Ezer Mizion Registry is fully operational.
+Our staff is working in shifts from home and therefore there might be some difficulties to reach our offices.
+We advise to use e-mail as much as possible.
 Our emergency numbers are available as usual 24/7.

-- DONOR AVAILABILITY The number of new COVID-19 cases continues to decline significantly and the Israeli MOH approved a series of steps to ease the lockdown restrictions on the general population.
-Therefore currently we do not expect unusual barriers regarding our donors' availability and CT and WU requests will be accepted as usual.
+DONORS AVAILABILITY The number of new COVID-19 cases is rising again significantly after a period of relative low cases that were reported due to the approval of the Israeli MOH for a series of steps to ease the lockdown restrictions on the general population.
+As such we are re-experiencing barriers regarding our donors' availability at all stages.

-- BONE MARROW COLLECTION BM harvests may be more difficult to arrange, and there may be last minute changes in graft source.
+BONE MARROW COLLECTION BM harvests are very difficult to arrange, and there may be last minute changes in graft source.
 We recommend opting for PBSC whenever medically possible.

 Israel Hadassah Registry (ION-5239)